 • You’re in a base-building phase and the focus is on increasing total weekly volume, not single-run distance

-• Your weekly mileage doesn’t support a longer long run (the 30% cap would be violated)
+• Your weekly mileage doesn’t yet support a longer long run (pushing it further would let one session dominate the week)

 • You’re focusing on speed — 5K or 10K training plans emphasize intervals and tempo work, with a moderate long run that maintains endurance without chasing distance